 The below functions are not supported by the iRail PHY.

-Link Integrity Test function.
-Provides the ability to protect the network from the consequences of failure of the simplex link attached to the RD circuit
+Link Integrity Test: Provides the ability to protect the network from the consequences of failure of the simplex link attached to the RD circuit.

-Auto-Negotiation.
-Optionally provides the capability for a device at one end of a link segment to advertise its abilities to the device at the other end
+Auto-Negotiation: Optionally provides the capability for a device at one end of a link segment to advertise its abilities to the device at the other end.

+Collision Detect: Since the PHY SoC can’t measure the energy levels on the signal on the physical medium, alternative methods of collision detection is necessary.

 PHY Design Implementation